FC Shakhtar Donetsk: Leaders depart, new titles and war in Donbas

 Due to the war in Donbas, Shakhtar had to temporarily move and play its games in Arena Lviv, resulting in very low attendance.
 As an anti-war protest, the players of Shakhtar refused the initiative to wear the "Glory to the Ukrainian Army" shirts.
 In the 2014–15 UEFA Champions League, Shakhtar finished second in the group stage, therefore qualifying to the next stage.
 Striker Luiz Adriano equaled both Lionel Messi's record of five goals in a Champions League match and Cristiano Ronaldo's record of scoring nine goals in the group stage; as a result, UEFA named him MVP of the competition's group stage.
 Shakhtar finished the season second in the 2014–15 Ukrainian Premier League after playing the whole season away from Donbas, with Alex Teixeira finishing as a joint top scorer in the league.
 At the end of the season, Douglas Costa was sold to Bayern Munich, while Luiz Adriano moved to Milan.

 While the club itself moved to a Ukraine-controlled zone, a few prominent Shakhtar players remained in the Donetsk People's Republic and supported the unrecognised state.
 Among them were former defender Viktor Zvyahintsev, former goalkeeper Yuriy Dehteryov, former Shakhtar and Ukraine national football team captain Ihor Petrov, and the club's first press officer Vyacheslav Sharafutdinov.

 During the 2015–16 Ukrainian Premier League, on 16 October, Shakhtar beat Dynamo Kyiv 3–0 in Kyiv and set two new records.
-One record was that for the first time during a Ukrainian derby game in Kyiv a team scored three goals.
-The other record was that for the first time Shakhtar had more Ukrainian derby victories, 26, than Dynamo.
+One record was that for the first time during a Klasychne derby game in Kyiv a team scored three goals.
+The other record was that for the first time Shakhtar had more Klasychne derby victories, 26, than Dynamo.
 In the middle of the season, Alex Teixeira moved to Chinese club Jiangsu Suning for a fee of €50 million, breaking both the Asian and Ukrainian transfer record.
 The club finished the 2015/16 season as runner up and Marlos was recognised best league player by Komanda.
 After the 2015–16 season, long-time manager Mircea Lucescu moved on to Zenit Saint Petersburg; he was replaced by the Portuguese Paulo Fonseca, previously of Braga.